The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 The highest inselberg in the mountain range is Loma Prieta Peak.
 Mount Umunhum, Mount Thayer, Mount Bielawski, El Sombroso, Eagle Rock, Black Mountain, and Sierra Morena are other prominent mountaintops.

-On the west side of Silicon Valley lies Santa Cruz Mountains.
+On the west side of Silicon Valley lies the Santa Cruz Mountains.
 Like all other California places, Santa Cruz is also full of natural and cultural wonders that have attracted tourists for ages.

 1. About Santa Cruz County Location